 The indelible impact that “Lo & Behold” had on me started the moment I sat down to watch the film streaming simultaneously as it premiered at the London Film Festival.
 I have streamed movies many a times but this was my first experience with an at home virtual ticket; therefore, I was already predisposed to a feeling of cheesy admiration to the web and what it can do for us, which was the perfect mindset for the screening.

-The opening of the movie alludes back to October 1969 when the first host to host message was successfully sent, that opening was powerful enough to put into perspective how much we take a not so mature technological advancement for granted, translation feeling less entitled to my melt down when my calendar didn’t sync properly across my Wi-Fi enabled devices and ended up messing my whole week!
+The opening of the movie alludes back to October 1969 when the first host to host message was successfully sent, that opening was powerful enough to put into perspective how much we take a not-so-mature technological advancement for granted, translation: feeling less entitled to my melt down when my calendar didn’t sync properly across my Wi-Fi enabled devices and ended up messing my whole week!

 “if we would burn CDs of the world wide data flow for one single day and stack them up in a pile it would reach up to Mars and back” that visual was overwhelming!
-The movie had a very emotional message; a very doom and gloom and as I watched, I got more engrossed by all the issues that the internet and its extremities were causing from bringing the worst in people by allowing bullying to have a much wider reach and protection, to internet addiction to “faraday cage” and super sense illness; and on a research level on radio astronomy and the ability to detect the sun activities and its implications.
+The movie had a very emotional message; a very doom and gloom one and as I watched, I got more engrossed by all the issues that the internet and its extremities were causing: from bringing the worst in people by allowing bullying to have a much wider reach and protection, to internet addiction to “faraday cage” and super sense illness; and on a research level on radio astronomy and the ability to detect the sun activities and its implications.
 And mostly how dependent we are on the Internet to the point that only a few will survive if there was ever an apocalyptic Internet shutdown!

-Being fully aware that this is an artistic piece that it will definitely have some bias to it, that it never touched on how the internet and its applications such as cloud technologies have offered people in all areas of the world financial and medical services that better the lives of millions!
+Being fully aware that this is an artistic piece (subjective documentary!) that it will definitely have some bias to it, that it never touched on how the internet and its applications such as cloud technologies have offered people in all areas of the world financial and medical services that better the lives of millions!

 Nugget for security enthusiasts: “people are the weakest link in security; people not the technology!”